lowRISC/opentitan/hw/ip/otp_ctrl/doc/_index.md

 ### Software Integrity Handling

-As opposed to buffered partitions, the digest and integrity handling of unbufferd partitions is entirely up to software.
+As opposed to buffered partitions, the digest and integrity handling of unbuffered partitions is entirely up to software.
 The only hardware-assisted feature in unbuffered partitions is the digest lock, which locks write access to an unbuffered partition once a nonzero value has been programmed to the 64bit digest location.

 In a similar vein, it should be noted that the system-wide bus-integrity metadata does not travel alongside the data end-to-end in the OTP controller (i.e., the  bus-integrity metadata bits are not stored into the OTP memory array).